You have probably encountered a whiteish substance on your battery terminal when you are opening your hood.

 1. Hydrogen gas leakage

 The battery turns acid into electric current.
-There moments the hydrogen gas in the battery leaks and finds its way to the atmosphere.
-It reacts with other substances, and you have battery terminal corrosion.
+There are moments that the hydrogen gas in the battery leaks and finds its way into the atmosphere.
+It reacts with other substances, and you get battery terminal corrosion.

 Depending on which side it forms, you can diagnose various battery problems – if it is on the negative terminal, this is a sign of undercharging while if it is on the positive terminal, it is due to overcharging.
 Most batteries suffer from undercharging, and this is the reason you see it more on the negative side.

 This problem is synonymous with lead-acid batteries.
 Due to age or damage, the electrolyte in the battery can leak and accumulate on the battery terminals.
 The probability of the electrolyte leaking is increased if you overfill the battery water.

 Copper is a good conductor and does not corrode easily.
 However, when electric currents pass through the copper terminals, there is the production of copper sulfate, which leads to battery terminal corrosion.